Amber-Robeck/matchOmatic/README.md

 * Match the pictures by clicking on the cards.
 * Display the number of matches made as a score.
 * Let User know they won the game if they have matched all the cards.
+* Save initials into local storage for high score.